google/data-layer-helper/README.md

 When a function is processed, it will be executed in the context of the abstract data model.
 The value of "this" will be an interface that represents the current abstract data model.
-This interfact will provide two APIs: get(key) and set(key, value).
+This interface will provide two APIs: get(key) and set(key, value).
 The following examples demonstrate how these APIs can be used to update values in the abstract data model.

 <table>